mithatercan/fullstack-spotify-clone/README.md

 # Spotify Clone

-Spotify Clone built on NextJS for the client and server side.
-And I've used Postgresql and Prisma ORM for the database.
-For the style, i used ChakraUI to build the components.
+Spotify clone made with NextJS on both the client and server sides.
+For the database, I utilized Postgresql and Prisma ORM.
+I used ChakraUI to create the components for the style.

 ## [Live Demo](https://nextjs-spotify-clone-lac.vercel.app/signin)